MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/adding-the-mfpf-sdk/windows-8-10/index.md

 - [Tutorials to follow next](#tutorials-to-follow-next)

 ## Adding the MobileFirst Native SDK
-Follow the below instructions to manually add the MobileFirst Native SDK to either a new or existing Visual Studio project, and registering the application in the MobileFirst Server.
+Follow the below instructions to add the MobileFirst Native SDK to either a new or existing Visual Studio project, and registering the application in the MobileFirst Server.

 Before starting, make sure the MobileFirst Server is running.
 If using a locally installed server: From a **Command-line** window, navigate to the server's folder and run the command: `./run.cmd`.